-Gina Angus, Lizzie Myles, David Myles, Anne Ross, Joyce Taylor
+Gina Angus, Lizzie Myles, David Myles & Joyce Taylor

 In what used to be normal circumstances we operated with a core group of around 16 volunteers who dealt with the collection, sorting, packaging and distribution of the donations that we received along with the general organisation and management of the Foodbank’s affairs.

-With the onset of the pandemic, which is still current, some of the core group had to withdraw completely and others were only able to operate in a limited capacity.
+With the onset of the pandemic, which still affects us, though, fortunately, to a much reduced degree, some of the core group had to withdraw completely and others were only able to operate in a limited capacity.

 Fortunately, we were joined by a team of helpers on a temporary basis who helped to fill in as needs arose.
 We have been very grateful for the time that they were able to offer.